Media Interviews & Presentations

 Daily Journal, Jan.
 12, 2020

-The Lee County (MS) School District recently passed a $15 million bond issue that included $2 million for security upgrades for its 14 schools across the county.
-The upgrades include a wide range of operational and physical improvements, such as, national-level programs for student threat assessment, visitor management, online safety training for staff and emergency response protocols, as well as locks, cameras, alarms and intrusion-resistant windows.
+The Lee County (MS) School District recently passed a $15 million bond issue that included $2 million for security upgrades for its 14 schools, as recommended by school security consultant, Les Nichols, CPP.
+The security upgrades include a wide range of operational and physical changes, such as implementing national-level programs for student threat assessment, visitor management, online safety training for staff and emergency response protocols, as well as installing locks, cameras, alarms and intrusion-resistant windows.
 In addition, the bond issue will fund the construction of a 33,000 sq. ft.
-Career and Technical Center, which will have specialized security needs.
-Les Nichols, school safety consultant, is assisting with security planning and implementation.
+Career and Technical Center, for which Nichols also will serve as the lead security consultant.

 Horse|Network, Dec.
 12, 2019